microsoft/vcpkg/docs/specifications/ports-overlay.md

   * old or newer versions of libraries,
   * modified libraries, or
-  * libraries not available in `vcpkg`;
+  * libraries not available in `vcpkg`.

-which will take precedence when resolving a port name during a `vcpkg install`.
+These locations will be searched when resolving port names during package installation, and override ports in `<vcpkg-root>/ports`.

 ### B. Allow users to keep unmodified upstream ports

-Users would be able to keep unmodified versions of the ports shipped with `vcpkg` and update them via `vcpkg update` without having to solve merge conflicts.
+Users would be able to keep unmodified versions of the ports shipped with `vcpkg` and update them via `vcpkg update` and `vcpkg upgrade` without having to solve merge conflicts.

-### C. Allow users to mantain their own ports repositories.
+### C. Allow users to maintain their own ports repositories.

 ## 2. Other design concerns

-* Additional paths must be specified during `vcpkg install` using a new option: `--additional-ports`.
+* Additional paths must be specified during `vcpkg install` using a new option: `--overlay-ports`.
 * Additional paths must take precedence when resolving names of ports to install.
 * Users should be able to specify multiple additional paths.
 * The order in which additional paths are specified is used to solve ambiguous port names.
 * This **DOES NOT ENABLE MULTIPLE VERSIONS** of a same library to be **INSTALLED SIDE-BY-SIDE**.
 * After resolving a port name to a portfile, the installation process works the same as for ports shipped by `vcpkg`.

 ## 3. Proposed solution

-This document proposes adding a new option `--additional-ports` to the `vcpkg install` command to specify additional paths containing ports.
+This document proposes adding a new option `--overlay-ports` to the `vcpkg install`, `vcpkg update`, and `vcpkg upgrade` commands to specify additional paths containing ports.

 It is not the goal of this document to discuss library versioning or project dependency management solutions, which would require the ability to install multiple versions of a same library side-by-side.

-It proposes allowing additional locations to search for ports during `vcpkg install` that would override and complement the set of ports provided by `vcpkg` (ports under the `<vcpkg_root>/ports` directory).
+It proposes allowing additional locations to search for ports during package installation that would override and complement the set of ports provided by `vcpkg` (ports under the `<vcpkg_root>/ports` directory).

-From a user experience perspective, a user expresses interest in adding additional lookup locations by passing the `--aditional-ports` option followed by paths to:
+From a user experience perspective, a user expresses interest in adding additional lookup locations by passing the `--overlay-ports` option followed by paths to:

-* #### directories containing ports
+* directories containing ports,
-  * `vcpkg install sqlite3 --additional-ports=\\share\org\custom-ports`
+  * `vcpkg install sqlite3 --overlay-ports=\\share\org\custom-ports`

-* #### ports (directory containing a `portfile.cmake` file)
+* ports (directory containing a `portfile.cmake` file),
-  * `vcpkg install sqlite3 --additional-ports="C:\custom-ports\sqlite3"`
+  * `vcpkg install sqlite3 --overlay-ports="C:\custom-ports\sqlite3"`

-* #### files listing paths to the former two
+* and files listing paths to the former two.
-  * `vcpkg install sqlite3 --additional-ports=../port-repos.txt`
+  * `vcpkg install sqlite3 --overlay-ports=..\port-repos.txt`

     _port-repos.txt_

     ```
-    ./experimental-ports/sqlite3
+    .\experimental-ports\sqlite3
     C:\custom-ports
     \\share\team\custom-ports
     \\share\org\custom-ports
     ```
     *Relative paths inside this file are resolved relatively to the file's location.
-In this case a `/experimental-ports` directory should exist at the same level as the `port-repos.txt` file.*
+In this case a `experimental-ports` directory should exist at the same level as the `port-repos.txt` file.*

 ### Multiple additional paths

 Users can provide multiple additional paths:
-`vcpkg install sqlite3 --additional-ports="../experimental-ports/sqlite3" --additional-ports="C:\custom-ports" --additional-ports="\\share\team\custom-ports`
+`vcpkg install sqlite3 --overlay-ports="..\experimental-ports\sqlite3" --overlay-ports="C:\custom-ports" --overlay-ports="\\share\team\custom-ports`

-As a convenience, instead of repeating the `--additional-ports` option, the user can provide a `;` delimited list:
+As a convenience, instead of repeating the `--overlay-ports` option, the user can provide a `;` delimited list:
-`vcpkg install sqlite3 --additional-ports="../experimental-ports/sqlite3;C:\custom-ports;\\\share\team\custom-ports`
+`vcpkg install sqlite3 --overlay-ports="..\experimental-ports\sqlite3;C:\custom-ports;\\\share\team\custom-ports`

 ### Overlaying ports